 Settings: C. difficile LabID Event reporting can occur in any location: inpatient or outpatient.
-Surveillance will NOT be performed in NICU, SCN, babies in LDRP/PP units, well-baby nurseries, or well-baby clinics.
-If LDRP/PP locations are being monitored, baby counts must be removed when compiling total facility counts for line 3 of the FacWideIN denominator submission.
+Surveillance will NOT be performed in NICU, SCN, babies in LDRP, well-baby nurseries, or well-baby clinics.
+If LDRP locations are being monitored, baby counts must be removed when compiling total facility counts.